wombleton/gitlaw-nz/acts/B/Building Societies Act 1965.md

 ##### 125 Cancellation of registration at request of society

-*   Without prejudice to [section 124][219], the Registrar may, if he thinks fit, cancel the registration of a society at the society's request, evidenced in such manner as the Registrar may direct.
+*   Without prejudice to [section 124][219], the Registrar may, if he or she thinks fit, cancel the registration of a society at the society's request, evidenced in such manner as the Registrar may direct.

     Compare: Building Societies Act 1962 s 114 (UK)